biehla/attifud/README.md

 ### ❓ FAQ

-- I have errors/warnings when opening the project for the first time?
+-  Opening the project for the first time, I have errors/warnings?
 	- Try (re)enable all Plugins and then select "Reload Current Project".